The molten husk of an unknown creature toppled to the side, sundering the earth with its weight and sending shock waves over a kilometre around it.

 Cynthia looked around for a certain body as the party put their minds to work, arguing with each other on which piece was better in the largest display of emotion she had heard in a while.
 One body stood out amongst the rest of charred corpses, clear of any ash and still glowing an orange hue despite the lifeless eyes that stared up into space.

 The group stopped their talking and looked over at Cynthia who hovered above a body.

 "Dustin…" The woman whispered.
-She desperately felt like crying, but no tears sprung forth, her body so deprived of hydration.
+She felt the urge to cry, but no tears sprung forth, her body so deprived of hydration.
 Her hands were careful as she knelt down, inspecting the gear their once glorious leader had worn.
 The lack of ash or burns covering his attire was surprising, given the volcanic environment that surrounded them.

 It was his coat that provided the benefit, keeping his clothes clean.
 She couldn't help the chuckle that rumbled up her throat.
 It was classic Dustin, refusing to work in dirty clothing.
 She counted up the intelligence they provided, then looked up at the mage who was most promising and shook her head.

-The mage looked pained and relieved at the same time, leaning against his staff.
+The mage looked pained and relieved leaning against his staff.